Accessors map data columns to visual representations, primarily:

 Accessors support tidy-eval expressions.

-with the main difference being that all names are assumed to be columns of data
+with the main difference being that all names are assumed to be columns of data, not falling

 back to the environment when they're not found.